ilyasharikov/sample_app/README.md

 # Sample Application

-This is the sample application for testing different stuff.
+This is a sample application for testing different stuff.